minvws/nl-covid19-data-dashboard/packages/cms/README.md

 The communication team is then able to see a list of newly added texts and prepare them for an upcoming release.

-### Deletings Texts

-Texts can be deleted via `yarn lokalize:delete`

-Because feature branches plus the development deployment all use the same Sanity dataset, we can not simply remove a lokalize text document from the dataset without potentially breaking other branches.

-For this reason, when you delete a lokalize text, it will append the delete action to the mutations file but not actually delete the document.
-This script also triggers an export which then filters out any deletions that were logged to the mutations file.
-So in effect you end up with a local JSON file that has the deleted key removed, and the TS compiler sees the correct dataset.

-The actual deletions from Sanity only happen in the `sync-after-feature` phase, describe below.

-#### Undo Delete

-Although you should never manually edit the mutations file, there are probably some edge cases still.

-When you delete a key but later change your mind, the CLI will probably not let you re-add the key because it already exists (as the actual deletion is postponed until after release).
-In such case you can simply remove the delete mutation from the log file and run export again.

 ### Sync After Feature